WeitongL/CSC309-web-design/Solutions.md

 Type in the name of a university.
 The site will retrieve the address and map along with some related information in the area.
 ### Favourite universities
+Once logged in, uses can:
-User can choose to add universities to its own facourite, only after they succesfully login to the site.
+ * choose to add universities to their favourites
-User can only add one entry to favourite per university, and only the official name of the university will be used for the entry.
+ * add one entry to favourites per university; only the official name of the university will be used for the entry.
-User can see and hide saved favourite university on the site, and access those univesities directly from favourite.
+ * see and hide saved favourite universities
+ * access those univesities directly by clicking on them.
-They can also delete universities from favourite.
+ * delete universities from favourite.
-### support assets
+### Supported Assets
 So far this includes: Nearby resturants, nearby libraries, public transit and crime rate.
 Top ten nearby restaurants within 1km and top ten nearby libraries within 500m are sorted by the Google's rating system.
 On the map, red pins display nearby restaurants and blue pins display nearby libraries.